-Kalpana Nimesh Desai, who is 55 years old, is the non-executive director of our company.
-She holds a Diploma in Education.
-She started her career in 1992 as a school teacher in NKT Gujarati Medium School, Thane.
-She has been associated with TechEra Engineering (India) Limited since April 2023 where she currently holds the position of non-executive director.
-She handles issues relating to implications of company strategies on their employees, consumers and other stakeholders, environment, and society at large.
-She is better equipped to handle decisions regarding HR policies, and balances the interest of various stakeholders, be it employees, workers etc.
+Kalpana Nimesh Desai, aged 56, serves as a promoter and non-executive director in our company.
+She holds a Diploma in Education and has over 9 years of diverse industry experience.
+Beginning her career in 1992 as a school teacher at NKT Gujarati Medium School, Thane, she worked there for nearly 3 years.
+In 2010, she joined Jendamark Techcellency Automation (India) Pvt Limited as director, where she spent 5 years overseeing HR policy decisions and ensuring a balance of interests among employees and workers.
+Since April 2023, she has been associated with TechEra Engineering (India) Limited as a non-executive director.
+In this role, she addresses issues concerning the implications of company strategies on employees, consumers, and other stakeholders, as well as on the environment and society at large.
+Her expertise lies in handling decisions related to HR policies and ensuring a fair balance among various stakeholders.